hdsr-mid/peilbesluit_to_wis/README.md

 ### Usage
 1. Make sure you have Anaconda installed.
-Verify by: windwos key -> 'Anaconda Prompt 3 (Prod)'.
+Verify by: Windows key -> 'Anaconda Prompt 3 (Prod)'.
 Note that you can not use cmd as:
    - it may result in a 'CondaHttpError' when building conda environment (step 2b).
    - Moreover, within VDI you can do 'conda info --envs' but not 'conda activate <env_name>'...

 2. Run this in Anaconda Prompt 3 (Prod):
     - (2a): go to the O: drive
       ```